 Any regulatory approvals that we may receive for our product candidates will require the submission of reports to regulatory authorities and surveillance to monitor the safety and efficacy of the product candidate, may contain significant limitations related to use restrictions for specified age groups, warnings, precautions, or contraindications, and may include burdensome post-approval study or risk management requirements.
 For example, the FDA may require a Risk Evaluation and Mitigation Strategy in order to approve our product candidates, which could entail requirements for a medication guide, physician training and communication plans, or additional elements to ensure safe use, such as restricted distribution methods, patient registries and other risk minimization tools.
 In addition, if the FDA or foreign regulatory authorities approve our product candidates, the manufacturing processes, labeling, packaging, distribution, adverse event reporting, storage, advertising, promotion, import, export, and recordkeeping for our product candidates will be subject to extensive and ongoing regulatory requirements.
-These requirements include submissions of safety and other post-marketing information, reports, and registration, as well as on-going compliance with cGMP requirements and good clinical practices for any clinical trials that we conduct post-approval.
-In addition, manufacturers of drug products and their facilities are subject to continual review and periodic, unannounced inspections by the FDA and other regulatory authorities for compliance with cGMP regulations and standards.
-If we or a regulatory agency discover previously unknown problems with a product, such as adverse events of unanticipated severity or frequency, or problems with the facilities where the product from the market or suspension of manufacturing.
-In addition, failure to comply with FDA and other comparable foreign regulatory requirements may subject our company to administrative or judicially imposed sanctions, including:
+These requirements include submissions of safety and other post-marketing information, reports, and registration, as well as on-going compliance with CGMP requirements and good clinical practices for any clinical trials that we conduct post-approval.
+In addition, manufacturers of drug products and their facilities are subject to continual review and periodic, unannounced inspections by the FDA and other regulatory authorities for compliance with CGMP regulations and standards.
+If we or a regulatory agency discover previously unknown problems with a product, such as adverse events of unanticipated severity or frequency, or problems with the facilities where the product is manufactured, a regulatory agency may impose restrictions on that product, the manufacturing facility, or us, including requiring recall or withdrawal of the product from the market or suspension of manufacturing.
+In addition, failure to co

-- · delays in or the rejection of product approvals; - restrictions on our ability to conduct clinical trials, including full or partial clinical holds on ongoing or planned trials; - restrictions on the products, manufacturers or manufacturing process; - · warning or untitled letters; - · civil and criminal penalties; - injunctions: - · suspension or withdrawal of regulatory approvals; - · product seizures, detentions, or import bans; - voluntary or mandatory product recalls and publicity requirements; - · total or partial suspension of production; and - · imposition of restrictions on operations, including costly new manufacturing requirements
+- delays in or the rejection of product approvals; - restrictions on our ability to conduct clinical trials, including full or partial clinical holds on ongoing or planned trials; - restrictions on the products, manufacturers or manufacturing process; - warning or untitled letters; - civil and criminal penalties; - injunctions; - suspension or withdrawal of regulatory approvals; - product seizures, detentions, or import bans; - · voluntary or mandatory product recalls and publicity requirements; - total or partial suspension of production; and - imposition of restrictions on operations, including costly new manufacturing requirements.